LinusLeonard/minecraft-data-packs/README.md

 Most likely incompatible with other data packs that overwrite the same file (the_nether.json).

+## Scheduled reset of weather cycle

+This data pack prevents the rather excessive raining that seems to occur on multiplayer servers due to lack of sleep or disabled night skipping.

+The data pack simply schedules to run a command every three ingame days that makes it rain for a duration of 1 second.
+According to urban legends, as well as the Vanilla Tweaks Multiplayer Sleep datapack, this very brief rain will reset the weather cycle.
+The data pack also outputs a message in chat when this happens.

+The schedule is set to three ingame days to roughly simulate the vanilla single player experience of a player that sleeps only when the phantoms show up.

 ## "Nether fixes"

 Combination of 1:4 ratio and roof building prevention in the same data pack because they both overwrite the same file and as such (I believe) cannot be used at the same time.